GRIDAPPSD/gridappsd-state-estimator/README.md

 4. The state estimator will process running simulation measurements producing state estimate messages for other applications.

+5. The gridappsd-state-plotter application can be used to plot state estimator output as described at <https://github.com/GRIDAPPSD/gridapps-state-plotter>

 The remainder of these instructions apply only when building the state estimator from source code and running that build from the command line.

 ## Building state estimator